Disentangled Inference for GANs with Latently Invertible Autoencoder: Two-Stage Training

 \subsection{Encoder Training}

-In the LIA architecture, the invertible network is embedded in the latent space in a symmetric fashion, i.e. $f(\bm x)= \bm y = \phi^{-1}(\bm z)$.
+In the LIA architecture, the invertible network is embedded in the latent space in a symmetric fashion, $i.e.$ $f(\bm x)= \bm y = \phi^{-1}(\bm z)$.
 This unique characteristic of the invertible network allows us to detach the invertible network $\phi$ from the LIA framework.
 Thus we attain a conventional autoencoder without stochastic variables, as shown in Figure~\ref{fig:LIA-net}(c).
 We can write the diagram

-In practice, the feature extractor $\epsilon$ in perceptual loss is the VGG weight up to conv4 pretrained on the ImageNet dataset.
+In practice, the feature extractor $\epsilon$ in the perceptual loss is the VGG features pretrained on the ImageNet dataset.
 After the first-stage GAN training, the parameter of $f$ is learned as

-where $\beta_2$ is the hyper-parameter and $c^{**}$ is the fine-tuned parameter of the discriminator, meaning that the discriminator is fine-tuned with the training of the encoder while the generator is frozen.
+where $\beta_2$ is the hyper-parameter and $\hat{c}^{*}$ is the fine-tuned parameter of the discriminator, meaning that the discriminator is fine-tuned with the training of the encoder while the generator is frozen.
 The above optimization serving to the architecture in Figure~\ref{fig:LIA-net}(c) is widely applied in computer vision.
 It is the backbone framework of various GANs for diverse image processing tasks~\citep{pix2pix,cycleGAN}.
-For LIA, however, it is much simpler because we only need to learn the partial encoder $f$.
-This simplicity brought by the two-stage training is able to enforce the encoder to converge with more precise inference.
+For LIA, however, it is much simpler because we only need to learn the encoder $f$.
+The the invertible network and the two-stage training enforces the encoder to converge with more precise inference.
+The results will be shown in section~\ref{sec:experiment}.